November 6, 2025

 Photo: erarta.com

 The largest private museum of contemporary art in Russia.
-Its collection contains thousands of works by Russian artists, and world-class temporary exhibitions are regularly held.
-In addition to exhibition halls, Erarta has a cinema hall, a theatre, an art shop and a cafe.
+Its collection contains thousands of works by Russian artists, and it regularly hosts temporary world-class exhibitions.
+In addition to exhibition halls, Erarta has a cinema, a theater, an art shop and a café.

 ROSFOTO, State Museum and Exhibition Center of Photography